 Applicants who have applied under previous guidelines but still have years of eligible submissions may use the previous rules for writing case reports only if a previous case report is resubmitted.
 Case reports never previously submitted must follow the new format.
 If according to the new points guidelines an existing applicant has already acquired 50 points, any of the new options may be used to reach 100 points.
-PLEASE NOTE: The Case Summary format is being updated in 2024 to include a "Discussion" section.
-All 2025 case summaries (new and resubmitted cases) must follow the new format and include a Discussion section.

-- Shelter Medicine Practice Practitioner Pathway Applicants must submit - either 1 publication (may submit up to 2) OR 1 case report (no extra) - AND 5 case summaries (may submit up to 6; outbreak mgt must pass) - Shelter Medicine Practice Residency Pathway Applicants must submit - o 1 peer-reviewed scientific publication (may submit up to 2) - AND 1 layperson publication - AND either 1 case report (no extra) OR 5 case summaries (may submit up to 6; outbreak mgt must pass)
+- Shelter Medicine Practice Practitioner Pathway Applicants must submit - either 1 publication (may submit up to 2) OR 1 case report (no extra)

+- AND 5 case summaries (may submit up to 6; outbreak mgt must pass) - Shelter Medicine Practice Residency Pathway Applicants must submit - 1 peer-reviewed scientific publication (may submit up to 2) - AND 1 layperson publication - AND either 1 case report (no extra) OR 5 case summaries (may submit up to 6; outbreak mgt must pass)

-General Submission Guidelines (Case Reports and Case Summaries)
+General Submission Guidelines (Case Report and Case Summaries)